fractastical/ar/notes/global variables.md

-In any case, this demonstrates that the thunk technique is *very comparable* in speed to raw global variables; which is great news since it means Nu gets all the nice shiny goodies *and* speed along with it.
+In any case, this demonstrates that the thunk technique is *very comparable* in speed to raw global variables; which is great news since it means Nu gets all the nice shiny goodies *and* great speed along with it.

 If you'd like to see all the timing tests, [go here](../timing).
-I frequently run a full suite of tests to see what I can improve with Nu.
+I frequently run suites of tests to see what I can improve with Nu.
 If you go there, you'll find some interesting bits of information, such as that Nu is actually faster at destructuring than calling `car` yourself:

     > (let (a b) '(1 2) a)
        arc3 eval: 1
     iter: 287,511  gc: 0  mem: 8954072  diff: 0%

          ar eval: 1
-    iter: 202,205  gc: 0  mem: -13059120  diff: -29.67%
+    iter: 202,205  gc: 0  mem: -13059120  diff: -42.19%

      old nu eval: 1
-    iter: 210,825  gc: 0  mem: 664  diff: -26.67%
+    iter: 210,825  gc: 0  mem: 664  diff: -36.37%

      new nu eval: 1
     iter: 330,730  gc: 0  mem: 1624  diff: 15.03%